 In saying this, if you find yourself in Myanmar (Burma), you can find bars that sell pints for 850 kyats ($0.56 USD).

 For many, the digital nomad dream means escaping a job completely and running things on your own time.
 While remote freelancing gives you way more freedom than a conventional job, it's still working for someone else.

 That's why many decide to take the dropshipping or eCommerce route to begin with.
 Like I said earlier, this is fantastic if you have the time and money to set things up.
-Usually, however, it takes months before you see your first dollar come through.
+Usually, however, it takes months (or years) before you see your first dollar come through.

 While running your own business is definitely the most rewarding way to live, it definitely isn't easy to get there.
 That's why in this guide I've detailed ways to quickly and easily get you living on the road.

 Starting Out as a Digital Nomad: My Story